Denigomodu: Education

-The primary and secondary schools serving all of Nauru are Yaren Primary School in Yaren District (years 1-3), Nauru Primary School in Meneng District (years 4-6), Nauru College in Denigomodu District (years 7-9), and Nauru Secondary School (years 10-12) in Yaren District.
+The primary and secondary schools serving all of Nauru are Yaren Primary School in Yaren (years 1-3), Nauru Primary School in Meneng District (years 4-6), Nauru College in Denigomodu District (years 7-9), and Nauru Secondary School (years 10-12) in Yaren District.

 Nauru College opened as the Denigomodu School in January 2000 as part of the Rehabilitation and Development Cooperation Agreement between Australia and Nauru, agreed in August 1993.
-As part of the agreement the governments decided to build Nauru College in March 1999.
+As part of the agreement, the governments decided to build Nauru College in March 1999.
 It was initially Nauru's third primary school, but it was transitioned into a junior high school with Form 1, as Nauruan children vie for scholarships at that educational stage.
-The government senior high school of the country is Nauru Secondary School in Yaren District.
+The government senior high school of the country is Nauru Secondary School in Yaren.

 The expatriate children in the Location settlement attend the Location School, years 1-8 as of April 2002; it is within the "Location" housing development.
 This is the only school in Nauru which is not English medium.

 Economy

-Denigomodu is the largest city in Nauru.
+Denigomodu is the largest district in Nauru by population.
 It is highly dependent on tourism.
 Despite its relative wealth and size in comparison to Yaren, Denigomodu is not considered the central capital of Nauru.